ROglesby92/Spam-Detection-with-Machine-Learning/README.md

 UPDATE**

 Improved program to now compare K-NN Machine learning with a single layer NN on any data csv file to compare acc.

+Performs K-Fold validation with training data and then with best attribute, performs with entire training set on 20% of unseen data (test set)